 New AML Laws Coming to Real Estate

-From 1 July 2026, new Anti-Money Laundering and Counter Terrorism Financing (AML/CTF) laws will apply to real estate agencies across Australia.
+From 1 July 2026, new Anti Money Laundering and Counter Terrorism Financing (AML/CTF) laws are expected to apply to real estate agencies across Australia.

 As part of these reforms, real estate agencies will become regulated “reporting entities”, meaning businesses like M5 Industrial Property Services will have legal obligations to complete certain identity verification and compliance procedures before providing designated services.